 Head Start Early Childhood Mental Health Consultation

-About Denver Health’s Early Childhood Mental Health Consultation Program
+About Denver Health’s Early Childhood Mental Health Consultation (ECMHC) Program

-Social and emotional development varies greatly in young children.
-If you have questions or concerns about your child's development, behaviors, or emotions please contact your consultant.
-If you have concerns of your own and would like to connect to someone to discuss anything related to your experience as a parent, your current stressors or concerns, or your hopes and goals for your child, please reach out to the consultation team.
+If you have questions or concerns about your child's development, behaviors, or emotions and would like to receive additional supports for this, please contact your child’s school to get connected with a consultant.
+If you have concerns of your own and would like to connect with someone to discuss anything related to your experience as a caregiver, your current stressors or concerns, or your hopes and goals for your child, please reach out to us.
+We are a no-cost program that is funded by Denver Great Kids Head Start Colorado, Colorado Department of Early Childhood (CDEC), and the Buell Foundation.

 Meet the ECMHC Team